hl7au/au-fhir-base/input/includes/note-to-balloters.md

 This ballot is opened during this cycle to solicit feedback and approval from the wider community.
 AU Base is balloting this cycle to enable completion of a milestone version that provides new material and supports the publication of dependent FHIR implementation guides.

-Key updates and detailed changes between this and prior versions are available in the AU Base [Change Log](changes.html).
+Key updates and changes are shown in the the AU Base [Change Log](changes.html).

 The ballot period is 11 August 2025 to 07 September 2025.